LANREOTIDE ACETATE injection

 Risk Summary

 Limited available data based on post-marketing case reports with lanreotide use in pregnant women are not sufficient to determine a drug-associated risk of adverse developmental outcomes.
-In animal reproduction studies, decreased embryo/fetal survival was observed in pregnant rats and rabbits at subcutaneous doses 5- and 2-times the maximum recommended human dose (MRHD) of 120 mg, respectively (see Data).
+In animal reproduction studies, decreased embryo/fetal survival was observed in pregnant rats and rabbits at subcutaneous doses 5- and 2-times the maximum recommended human dose (MRHD) of 120 mg, respectively (see Data)

-The estimated background risk of major birth defects and miscarriage for the indicated populations is unknown.
+The background risk of major birth defects and miscarriage for the indicated populations is unknown.
 All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.

 Data